A partial index of discussion notes on this and many other topics is in

 For technical reasons, Shannon's measure did not directly use these numbers, 16 and 256, or the numbers of items excluded by each signal, e.g. 15 or 255. but numbers derived from them.
 The main point is that a signal that excludes 255 of 256 possibilities can be said to have more information, in Shannon's sense than a signal that excludes 15 of 16 possibilities, a smaller ratio.
 So two equally nonsensical words for an English user, e.g. "zzxxjalp" and "azbycxxyrk", which convey no information if sent unexplained as a message, will have different amounts of Shannon information.
 Assuming the same alphabet is in use, the second is longer and excludes a higher proportion of alternatives than the short word, and therefore has more Shannon information.

-This is analogous to the way in which saying that an animal in the distance is a bird gives less information than saying it is a crow, because "crow" excludes more possibilities than "bird" does.
-You can therefore make more inferences from "Tweety is a crow" than from "Tweety is a bird".
+This is analogous to the way in which saying that an animal in the distance is a bird gives less information than saying it is a crow, because "crow" excludes more possibilities, and therefore supports more inferences, than "bird" does.
+E.g., you can therefore make more inferences from "Tweety is a crow" than from "Tweety is a bird".
 Intuitively the former therefore has more information.
 That shows a loose connection between our ordinary concept of information and Shannon information.